s3mi0tics/s3mi0tics/README.md

 Just completed Harvard's CS50 course and am currently working on finding employment and creating a personal portfolio.

-[Portfolio_Website](https://github.com/s3mi0tics/Portfolio_Website) My personal portfolio website is comming soon.
-For now here is the code
+See my personal portfolio website here: [www.colbykauk.com](https://www.colbykauk.com)

 ## What I strive for